 Everything You Need to Know About Changes to the CPA Exam

 Learn about upcoming changes to the CPA Exam from the Journal of Accountancy, New CPA licensure model embraces core, deeper knowledge.

 The Uniform CPA Examination booklet is a publication produced by the AICPA for students and candidates.
 The booklet, published annually, highlights the benefits of licensure and the requirements and process to attain the CPA.
 Most importantly, it provides valuable details about the CPA Examination, the gateway to licensure.

-Readers get an overview of the CPA Examination, including its structure and item types, scoring information, candidate tips, and helpful study resources such as the Examination Blueprints.
+Download the CPA Examination Booklet for an overview of the CPA Examination, including its structure and item types, scoring information, candidate tips, and helpful study resources such as the Examination Blueprints.

 What may not be apparent to exam candidates is the care that is taken to make sure that the CPA exam tests the appropriate skills in a fair and objective manner.
 Continue Reading